vaczubatiuk/coding-exercises/Easy/Left-Rotation/README.md

 rotateLeft has the following parameters:

-- int d: the amount to rotate by
+- int $d$: the amount to rotate by
-- int arr[n]: the array to rotate
+- int $arr[n]$ : the array to rotate
 Returns

 - int[n]: the rotated array

 ### Input Format

-The first line contains two space-separated integers that denote n, the number of integers, and d, the number of left rotations to perform.
+The first line contains two space-separated integers that denote $n$, the number of integers, and $d$, the number of left rotations to perform.
-The second line contains n space-separated integers that describe arr[ ].
+The second line contains n space-separated integers that describe $arr[ ]$.

 ### Constraints
 $1 \leq n \leq 10^5$